-The renovation brought new life to the historic 2,300 sqft Carnegie library building, originally built in 1915 with a refreshed and cohesive design.
-Features include a central seating area around the fireplace, a children's area, a more open plan, better use of windows for natural light, a meeting room, and refreshed outdoor space.
-Designed by Jayson Architecture; CRW builders, construction management by Bogard.
+The renovation brought new life to the historic 2,300 sf Carnegie library building (1915) with refreshed and cohesive design.
+Features include central seating area around the fireplace, children's area, a more open plan, better use of windows for natural light, meeting room and refreshed outdoor space.
+Design by Jayson Architecture; CRW builders, construction management by Bogard.
 The Library reopened on June 11, 2022.
-The Library was closed on January 23 and 24, 2023, to make minor repairs to the floor.
+The Library was closed January 23 and 24, 2023 to make minor repairs to the floor.
+The new interior Branch sign was installed in September 2023.

-LA SELVA BEACH: Construction Complete
+LA SELVA BEACH: Construction Complete (A new project is being planned)

-The project included replacing dilapidated interior finishes and new lighting, electrical, and mechanical systems.
-A sliding glass wall between the adult and children's areas improves acoustics, lighting, and flexibility.
-The lounge seating areas for children and adults provide space for reading, tutoring, and community programs; an expanded deck increases usable outdoor space.
+The project included replacement of dilapidated interior finishes plus new lighting, electrical, and mechanical systems.
+Sliding glass wall between the adult and children's areas improves acoustics, lighting and flexibility.
+Lounge seating areas are provided for both children and adults for reading, tutoring and community programs; and an expanded deck increases usable outdoor space.
 Jayson Architecture design, C2Builders construction.
-The library renovation was completed in March 2021 and won the 2022 AIA CA Special Commendation Design for Change Award.
+Renovation completed March 20, 2021.